Pacific leaders agree on vaccines but not on US hosting APEC

 Officials said they made significant progress during some 340 preliminary meetings.
 APEC members had agreed to reduce or eliminate many tariffs and border holdups on vaccines, masks and other medical products important to fighting the pandemic.

 Gomez reported from Manila, Philippines.
-Associated Press writer Joshua Boak in Washington, D.C., contributed to this report.
+Associated Press writers Zeke Miller and Joshua Boak in Washington, D.C., contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.